hydrogenbond007/solana-fellowship/program-guide/program-details.md

 # Ethereum Protocol Fellowship Program Details

-The development of the core Ethereum protocols is some of the most important and impactful work you can do in the Ethereum ecosystem.
-Open source protocols and accompanying open source software and clients that implement those protocol rules are the foundation everything else is built upon.
+The development of the core Solana protocols is one of the most impactful things you can do in this young and fast moving ecosytem.

-The Ethereum protocols are going through the most significant updates and upgrades since genesis and there is much to do.
+The Solana protocol is going through the most significant updates and upgrades since genesis and there is much to do.
 We need more talented and dedicated people to be part of this process.
 If you are interested in joining this effort the doors are open.
 You just have to walk through them.

 ## What Is It

-The *Ethereum Protocol Fellowship (formerly Core Developer Apprentice Program)* is a program designed to onboard developers to the process through which the protocol development happens.
+The *Solana Protocol Fellowship * is a program designed to onboard developers to the process through which the protocol development happens.
 It is an opportunity to dive deep into the protocol and learn while also working closely with others on the same learning trajectory as well as the core development community.

-*This program will not teach or focus in any way on smart contract development or creating blockchain applications.*
+### *This program will not teach or focus in any way on smart contract development or creating blockchain applications.*

-Over the course of the 4 month program, EPF participants will receive project support and mentorship as well as a monthly stipend while working on a project of their choosing.
-Participants can expect
+Over the course of the _ month program, fellows will receive project support and mentorship as well as a monthly stipend while working on a project of their choosing.Project ideas and domains could be wide ranging from starting a research area to building a protocol.
+Fellows can expect
 - a weekly call with participants
 - selected mentorship with applicable devs
 - monthly demo days